 - You committed a serious offence for which bail is rarely granted

-The seriousness of your offence, any previous convictions, and your personal character may also be considered during a bail application.
+The seriousness of your offence, any previous convictions, and your personal character may also be considered during consideration of bail.

 JDA’s experienced bail lawyers can represent you in court and advocate for your bail rights.

-Conditions that may be placed upon you when bail is granted can be:
+Bail conditions in Victoria that may be placed upon you when bail is granted can include:

 - Attending court on the set date for your trial